SAP/cloud-security-client-go/README.md

-<h1>Client library under development.
-Not yet ready for productive use<h1>

 # Go Cloud Security Integration
-Client Library in GoLang for application developers requiring authentication and authorization information in their application.
-The librariy is used to  obtain token information like user name, user attributes and audiences.
+Client Library in GoLang for application developers requiring authentication with the Identity Authentication Service (IAS).
+The library provides means for validating the token and accessing authentication information like user name, user attributes and audiences from the token.

-## Core
+## Auth
 Parsing claims of the JWT and validation the token signature, audience, issuer, …

 ## Token Client